 Some folks believe the key to keeping the white stuff from oozing out of salmon is to bake it at a higher or lower temperature, but this is actually not true.

 There is no sure fire way to prevent the albumin (white coagulated protein) from seeping out of salmon as it is baked, but you can minimize it with a simple salt water brine.
 Add 1 – 2 tablespoons of salt per cup of water, and let the fish sit in the bring for about ten minutes before baking.

-As you can see from the pictures of our baked salmon, I don’t bother to brine.
+As you can see from the pictures of our salmon, I don’t bother to brine.
 The white stuff doesn’t bother me or my kids, so we don’t add the extra work.
-But if I was making baked salmon for guests, I would brine first!
+But if I was making it for guests, I would brine first!

 Can baked salmon be frozen?